 Individuals

 Rental income from short-term letting is taxable in Italy.
-The “cedolare secca” regime may apply (flat 21% tax on gross rents, no deductions).An alterantive regime maybe available,and permit deduction for running and maintenance costs, but this generally requires registration for VAT, and hence, in particular, the requirement to add 10% VAT to rents.
-Review of any alternative should only be cosndiered after calcultating French tax (after offset of Italian income tax) – there is no point reducing Italian tax, just to pay more French tax.
+The “cedolare secca” regime may apply (flat 21% tax on gross rents, no deductions for a single property rising to 26% where multiple properties are let).
+Alternative regime maybe available, and permit deduction for running and maintenance costs, but this generally requires registration for VAT, and hence, in particular, the requirement to add 10% VAT to rents.
+See this article for more information on renting Italian real estate as an individual.

 Rental income is taxable in Italy.
-The SARL may claim a foreign tax credit in France under the treaty, but administrative complexity increases.
+Gross rents after allowable deductions are subject to corporate income tax at a 24% rate.
+IRAP, regional production tax ,will not apply unless the company is running or deemed to be running a business using the property.
+A foreign company may claim a foreign tax credit in its country of residence under the treaty, but administrative complexity increases.
 French tax treatment of foreign rental income in a company structure may be less favourable than personal ownership (depends on costs)

 Società semplice